-Metz v Paris Saint Germain
+Hakimi scores late winner for PSG

 Post update

-Danilo Pereira (Paris Saint Germain) wins a free kick in the attacking half.
+Nicolas de Préville (Metz) wins a free kick in the defensive half.

 Post update